Skip to main content

 • you want a finished product UI with its own app store,

-• you have no need for STACKIT, SharePoint permissions, Office write access, n8n or MCP.
+• you have no need for a STACKIT partner setup, SharePoint permission mirroring, Office write access, n8n or MCP.

 CompanyGPT is the better basebox alternative when …